boettiger-lab/dfs-mdp/manuscript/revisions/revisions.md

  +  I thank you for your offer and will accept .
  + I’d love to be author on this.
 But I also want to be sure to carry my weight.
 So do let me know if there’s anything else I can do to help!
+ + Yes

 **(9) Please reply with your full name and any affiliations (and ORCID if you want it listed).**

   + Amber Renee Sciligo ; The Organic Center, 444 North Capitol St NW #445a, Washington, DC 20001; https://orcid.org/0000-0003-2437-8799
   + Daniel S. Karp ; Department of Wildlife, Fish, and Conservation Biology, University of California, Davis, California 95616 ;https://orcid.org/0000-0002-3832-4428
+  + Claire Kremen, Institute for Resources, Environment and Sustainability and Biodiversity Research Centre, University of British Columbia AND Dept. of Environmental Science, Policy and Management, University of California, Berkeley